CshlSiepelLab/DENR/README.md

 avoid the large spikes of polymerase density typically viewed there, we provide another tool to account for the more subtle variation caused by the acceleration.
-Using heuristic methods to select transcripts that are explain the vast majority of polymerase density at their locus, tuSelecter constructs an empirical model for relative polymerase densities in the gene body.
+Using heuristic methods to select transcripts that are explain the vast majority of polymerase density at their locus, DENR constructs an empirical model for relative polymerase densities in the gene body.
 The profile is then calculated using a loess fit that maps position within the gene on a rescaled [0, 1] range to the observed polymerase density, normalized median density in the gene body.
 Relative positions within the gene body are